 Why community engagement?

-One of the learning goals for this certificate is for you to "understand sustainability issues from local, regional and global perspective."
-What better way to accomplish this than to engage in a local issue?
+One of the learning goals for this certificate is for you to "develop the capacity for an engaged life in which theory, practice, and reflection are integrated in the pursuit of a more sustainable world."
+What better way to accomplish this than to engage in a sustainability-related project in our community?
 Engaging with those who are striving to accomplish sustainability-related goals can help ground your knowledge in experience and provide opportunities for you to develop skills that are likely to prove useful no matter which career path you follow.
-You can partner with others either on campus or in our wider community.